HomeTiM.V

 App home screen

 Once concepts were validated with the client, I used Replit to turn designs into a working build, then iterated on real feedback from the client and test users.
-The shipped app, a tremendous efficiency gain over manual end-of-day reporting, does the following:
+The shipped app removes manual end-of-day reporting — an estimated 2 hours of the head teacher’s day, or roughly 480 hours across a ~240-day working year.
+It does the following:

 • Automates activity reporting through a simple teacher workflow that allows staff to select an activity, choose the child or children involved, and add a note when needed.
 Once submitted, the update is automatically logged in each child’s activity feed for parents to view.